 Professor Richard Morris CBE FMedSci FRS

-Richard Morris investigates the neurobiology of learning and memory — that is, how the brain mediates the storage of knowledge and its recollection.
-Richard developed some of the most widely used learning tests for mice and rats, including the water maze (or Morris water maze), which he used to dissect the role of the brain’s hippocampus in navigation.
+Richard Morris investigates the neurobiology of learning and memory — that is, how the brain mediates the acquisition and storage of knowledge, and its later recall.
+Richard developed one of the most widely used tests for studying the causal mechanisms of memory in animals, and has used this to dissect the role of a brain structure called the hippocampus in spatial memory and navigation.

-His other findings include the observation that activating NMDA receptors found within the hippocampus is a very important event for encoding memories.
-He also co-developed the ‘synaptic tagging and capture’ hypothesis of long-term potentiation — a cellular mechanism that forms the foundation of learning and memory creation — and is now working on the neurobiology of mental schemas.
+His other findings include the observation that activating NMDA receptors within the hippocampus is essential for encoding memories.
+He also co-developed the ‘synaptic tagging and capture’ hypothesis of long-term potentiation - a cellular mechanism that forms the foundation of how memories are selectively retained - and is now working on the neurobiology of mental schemas.

-Richard is passionate about encouraging the public to engage with science and supports efforts to inspire young people to embark on a career as a scientist.
+Richard has held various posts related to science administration including, by secondment, the post of Head of Neuroscience at the Wellcome Trust, and serving as President of the Federation of European Neuroscience Societies.
+He is passionate about encouraging the public to engage with science and supports efforts to inspire young people to embark on a career as a scientist.
 This stems from a time early in his own career when he worked on both a human biology exhibition at the Natural History Museum in London and within the Science and Features Department of the BBC.

 Professor of Neuroscience, Centre For Cognitive and Neural Systems, University of Edinburgh